starkandwayne-attic/starkandwayne.github.com/_posts/2013-07-06-simple-redis-service.md

 ## Known limitations of current v0.2 release

+* no public IP support - so can only access the redis server from other bosh deployments (such as Cloud Foundry) from the same bosh (via its internal DNS)
 * there is no `bosh update redis` yet, although you can modify the generated deployment file and run `bosh deploy`
 * it only includes default aws & openstack templates - to add support for vsphere please add templates into redis-boshrelease first
 * no way yet to customize the list of available instance sizes

+These are all fixable limitations.
+I'm sorry if you're adversely affected by them today.

 ## Credits